2nt0/bashbox/README.md

 # Th3ta Electronics BashBox

 ### Software
 main.py should be present at ~/main.py on your Raspberry Pi.
-The RPi.GPIO library should also be present, and is pre-installed on some newer versions of Raspbian.
+The RPi.GPIO Python module should also be present, and is pre-installed on some newer versions of Raspbian.

 ### Hardware
 Compatibility: any 40-pin Raspberry Pi, including but not limited to